pingcap/tidb-operator/docs/design-proposals/2020-09-27-tidb-monitor-refactor.md

 Currently, it is not friendly that tidbmonitor monitor multiple cluster under the same namespaces or different namespaces.In a multi-cluster TLS environment, the cert of tidbmonitor is bound to the first cluster of the cluster,we should eliminate this binding relationship.
 Secondly,tidbmonitor is also a statefulset application,we should switch to statefulset deploy from deployment crd,this process should smooth upgrade.
-Also, many users will integrate the company’s existing monitoring system, we should support thanos sidecar spec refer to the Prometheus operator, and optimize metric service and provide googe yaml exmaple like `ServiceMonitor` ,`thanos` etc.
+Also, many users will integrate the company’s existing monitoring system, we should support thanos sidecar spec refer to the Prometheus operator, and optimize metric service and provide googe yaml example like `ServiceMonitor` ,`thanos` etc.
 Others are some small optimization points,providing more field for `kubectl get tidbmonitor`  command, supporting multiple cluster grafana dashborad,optimizing pd dashboard address writing logic,fulling e2e and unit testing etc.

 ### Goals